Pennsylvania Shakespeare Festival

-Ashani's final main stage production as a Stage Manager at Western Carolina University will be Sondheim's timeless Into the Woods!
-This show will be performed as an outdoor production at the Village Green in Cashiers, NC on April 17-18, 2021.
+Ashani's final main stage production as a Stage Manager at Western Carolina University was Sondheim's timeless Into the Woods!
+This show was performed as an outdoor production at the Village Green in Cashiers, NC on April 17-18, 2021.
 Directed by Hunter Foster, Choreographed by Jen Cody, and Music Directed by Ike Webster.

 35MM: A Musical Exhibtion

 To wrap up senior year, Ashani stage managed (and designed lights!!) forthe Black Theatre Ensemble's production of 35MM: A Musical Exhibition by Ryan Scott Oliver!
 The show was filmed and streamed for one night only on YouTube.

 Up next, Ashani will be working as the Production Stage Manager for the workshop of a new musical titled Metropolis, in conjunction with New Light Theatre Project and WCU School of Stage and Screen.
 The musical is written by AriDy Nox and Brandon Webster and directed by Zhailon Levingston.
 This workshop will be performed virtually with NY Theater Barn and Darkroom in late October.
 More details to come soon!

 Ashani Smith recently closed a virtual production of The Translation of Likes written by Nambi E. Kelley and directed by Daniel Carlton!
 As SM, Ashani led her department through their first-ever Zoom and OBS (Open Broadcaster Software) production!